marcaroni3d/library/readme.md

 # Virtual Library

-Version 1.1 of the virtual library project.
+Version 1.2 of the virtual library project.

 [Live Demo](https://marcaroni3d.github.io/library/)

 ## New Updates:
-- Various "Book Card" fixes
-    - New layout
-    - Fixed text wrapping
-    - Standardized card width.
-Height is responsive to contents.
+- Simplified card layout
-    - Book cards change color if read
-- New user input "Completed Pages" that is compared to "Total Pages"
-    - Can increment completed page count up/down on "Book Card"
+    - Removed increment/decrement buttons as they seemed unnecessary.
+To change the page count, simply use the Edit menu.
-- Can now edit books after creation
+    - Can now remove books from Edit menu (feature was missing in previous version)
+- New form labels above input fields
+- Implemented custom Form Validation
+    - Error box will appear with message if input parameters are not met:
+        - When adding a book, title can not already exist in library
+        - Title & Author field cannot be blank
+        - Title & Author cannot exceed 50 characters
+        - Current & Total page counts cannot be greater than 1,000,000
+        - If Current & Total page counts are equal, set Book to "read"

 ### Planned Updates:
-- User input validation
+- Default page count to 0 if no user input
 - Local storage
 - User Interface
     - Stats such as total books, number of books read, total pages, number of pages read